little-hanabi/qrb/README.md

 [![CI](https://github.com/little-hanabi/qrb/actions/workflows/release.yml/badge.svg)](https://github.com/little-hanabi/qrb/actions/workflows/release.yml)

 > [!IMPORTANT]
-> - This project should be considered a utility toy rather than a professional tool.
-It lacks comprehensive test cases, professional documentation, standardized error handling, etc.
-> - The developer makes no guarantees—use at your own risk.
+> - This project should not be considered a professional tool.
+The developer makes no guarantees—use at your own risk.

 This is a command-line tool written in C++ that utilizes QR codes to automate the backup and restoration of single binary file.

-## ✨Features
+## Features

 - Single-file, dependency-free, portable command-line program integrating both encoding and decoding.
 - Automated decoding and parity check recovery; no manual marking or parameter setting required, supports out-of-order recognition.